The geometry of 2-calibrated manifolds: Ample bundles and approximately holomorphic sections

-Another motivation for the previous definition is the case of Levi-flat CR manifolds, where according to the results of Ohsawa and Sibony \cite{OS00} leafwise positivity grants the existence of plenty of CR sections.
+Another motivation for the previous definition is the case of Levi-flat CR manifolds, where according to the results of Ohsawa and Sibony \cite{OS00} leafwise positivity grants the existence of plenty of CR sections (with an appropriate twisting by a line bundle).